KRMeserve/PythonTutorial/README.md

 Night 1, got to 32:00 on the YouTube video.

 ___
-Test commit from work laptop.
+Test commit from work laptop. - Test 2